 In an effort to meet the needs of its growing student population, the Jacobs School of Engineering is in the construction phase of a free standing building that will feature 200,000 gross-square-feet of laboratories, classrooms, faculty offices, meeting space, an auditorium and café.
 The building will be designed to foster collaborations between various fields of research via shared laboratories and work areas.
 The new construction will make room for more faculty, which will improve student-to-teacher ratio.

-To learn more about supporting Franklin Antonio Hall, call Zack Smith, Executive Director of Development at (619) 709-4054 or firstname.lastname@example.org.
+To learn more about supporting Franklin Antonio Hall, contact Adrienne M. Bolli, Senior Director of Development at (619) 709-4054 or firstname.lastname@example.org.

 Faculty & Postdoctoral Support

 Endowed faculty chairs and endowed fellowships are vital to the Jacobs School’s efforts to attract and retain top researchers and educators.
 By creating named endowed chairs or faculty fellowships, you can support Jacobs School of Engineering faculty with sustained resources for their teaching and research.